 Unfortunately, we can’t be with our children 24/7, but with today’s technology, we can invest in devices that make their lives – and ours – much easier and keep them safer.
 Most apps for kids on the spectrum focus on coping skills, academics, or communication.
 I suppose most think a child can handle and will have a smartphone.
-But what if your child is not responsible enough for a smartphone?
-Or, she is but she need more protection?

 Well, some great new products have arrived and I’ve tested them out for you.
 These autism safety products are helpful for your child and can provide a measure of protection that will help you to sleep better at night.
 There are lots of options and plans are quite affordable.
 In fact, the cost for these devices runs from fairly to very affordable!